ShravaniAllamReddy/README-Generator/fileREADME.md

 ## Contributing:

-  Contributions, Issues and requests are welcome
+  Contributions and Issues are welcome.

 ## Tests: